 Here’s what you need to know about this low carb pizza crust before getting started:

 Tools To Make This Keto Dinner

 A microwave is a handy kitchen accessorize that’ll save you some time (and dirty dishes) when making this low carb dinners fathead pizza crust.
 If you don’t have one, (I don’t either) melt your cheese in a double boiler or a makeshift double boiler using a bowl and a saucepan.

 Grab some parchment paper, and the rest is pretty standard…

-Fathead pizza crust is one of easiest pizza crusts to throw together.
+Fathead pizza crust is one of easiest healthy dinners to throw together.
 Here are a few tips for perfection:

 WET YOUR HANDS.
 The dough WILL be sticky (it’s melted cheese).
 So use damp hands to spread your fathead pizza dough into the perfect pie shape you’re craving.